-Your benefits will start on the fifth day due to sickness, if hospital confinement is not necessary.
+• Effective June 23, 2021, your benefits will start on the third day due to sickness, if hospital confinement is not necessary.

 Payments may continue for up to 52 weeks, or up to the date you retire, whichever is first.
 Please note that once you turn 65, Short Term disability can only be paid for up to a 26-week period following your birth date.
 If a lay-off occurs or you end your employment during this time, your benefits will continue for as long as you meet the regular requirements of the S&A Plan.